-1In this document, "Company" refers collectively to LCH Limited (the Section's Main Employer) and London Stock Exchange plc (the Section's Principal Employer).
 To check the Section's financial security, we look at its financial position and compare the value of its liabilities to the value of its assets.
-If the value of the Section's assets is lower than the value of its liabilities, it is said to have a "shortfall".
-If the value of its assets is higher than the value of its liabilities, there is said to be a "surplus".
+If the value of the Section's assets is lower than the value of its liabilities, there is said to be a "shortfall".
+Conversely, if the value of its assets is higher than the value of its liabilities, there is said to be a "surplus".